-It is recognised by the industry that limitations may exist to the GWP100 method, particularly around how methane is handled, and work is ongoing to investigate if better ways can be found to account for methane.
-But at the present, the GWP100 method is the global standard.
+It is recognised by industry that limitations may exist to the $\text{GWP}{100}$ method, particularly around how methane is handled, and work is ongoing to investigate if better ways can be found to account for methane.
+But at the present, the $\text{GWP}{100}$ method is the global standard.

 Methane breaks down in the atmosphere after about 10 years, and accounting for the warming effect over a much longer period (100 years) may be problematic.
-Several other metrics have been proposed including Global Temperature Potential (GTP) (IPCC 2014) and GWP(Lynch et al. 2020) and these tend to report lower impacts for methane, though in fact they measure slightly different aspects of global warming.
+Several other metrics have been proposed including Global Temperature Potential (GTP) (IPCC 2014) and GWP\ (Lynch et al. 2020) and these tend to report lower impacts for methane, though in fact they measure slightly different aspects of global warming.
 In the future, new methods may gain more traction and become standard practice.
-However, for the purposes of this manual, the standard GWP100 values that are used by the Australian Government and international convention have been applied.
-We note that these GWP100 values are periodically updated in response to new science, and the values here align with the Australian Government guidance as of July 2020.

-Figure 1.
-Sources and sinks of major greenhouse gas (GHG) emissions
+Figure 1: Sources and sinks of major greenhouse gas (GHG) emissions